-- b administers the Company's equity-based incentive compensation plan - b conducts an annual formal performance review of the Chief Executive Officer and, - b in consultation with the Chief Executive Officer, reviews the performance of the other NEOs and other Officers of the Company.
+- b Administers the Company's equity-based incentive compensation plan - b Conducts an annual formal performance review of the Chief Executive Officer and, - b In Consultation with the Chief Executive Officer, reviews the performance of the other NEOs and the other Officers of the Company.

-The Board has ultimate authority to determine the compensation of all NEOs, in addition to those Officers who are not NEOs, for purposes of Proxy reporting.
+The Board has the ultimate authority to determine the compensation of all NEOs, in addition to those Officers who are not NEOs for purposes of Proxy reporting.

 The Compensation Committee is governed by a formal charter that describes the Committee's scope of authority and responsibility.
-The Compensation Committee consists of Directors, who are all "independent" as set forth in the listing requirements for Nasdaq Global Select securities.
+The Compensation Committee consists of Directors, who are all "independent," as set forth in the listing requirements for Nasdaq Global Select securities.
 The Corporate Governance and Nominating Committee evaluates the independence of Committee members at least annually, using standards no less restrictive than those contained in the Nasdaq Global Select listing requirements.
-This evaluation, and the determination that each member of the Committee is independent, was made most recently in February 2016.
+This evaluation, and the determination that each member of the Committee is independent, was made most recently in February 2017.

-Role of Executives in Compensation Committee Activities.
-The executive officers who serve as a resource to the Compensation Committee are the Chief Executive Officer and the Vice President-Human Resources.
-These executives provide the Compensation Committee with data regarding market-based compensation philosophy, processes and practices.
+Role of Executives in Compensation Committee Activities

+The executive officers who serve as a resource to the Compensation Committee are the Chief Executive Officer and the Vice President, Human Resources.
+These executives provide the Compensation Committee with data regarding market- based compensation philosophy, processes and practices.
 This communication assists in the design and implementation of the Company's compensation programs.
 In addition to providing factual information, such as Company-wide performance on relevant measures, these executives articulate management's views and results on current compensation programs and processes, recommend relevant performance measures to be used for future evaluations and otherwise supply information to assist the Compensation Committee.
-Additional resources used by the Compensation Committee in their deliberations are provided by outside sources, as well as by individual Committee, or other Board members.
-The Chief Executive Officer also provides information about individual performance assessments for the other NEOs, and expresses to the Compensation Committee views on the appropriate levels of compensation for all Officers of the Company including the other NEOs, based on individual performance.
-The Compensation Committee periodically communicates directly with third-party consultants, providing such consultants with Company-specific information.
-Certain portions of such information may be provided by the Vice President-Human Resources or the Chief Executive Officer, in assisting in the evaluation of the estimated effect on the Company's financial statements regarding any proposed changes to the various elements of compensation.
-Such a study was last completed in 2014 by Steven Hall & Partners.
+Additional resources used by the Compensation Committee in their deliberations are provided by independent outside sources, as well as by individual Committee, or other Board members.

+The Chief Executive Officer also provides information about individual performance assessments for the other NEOs, and expresses to the Compensation Committee views on the appropriate levels of compensation for all Officers of the Company, including the other NEOs, based on individual performance.
+The Compensation Committee periodically communicates directly with independent third-party consultants, providing such consultants with Company-specific and market-based information.
+Certain portions of such information may be provided by the Vice President, Human Resources or the Chief Executive Officer, in assisting in the evaluation of the estimated effect on the Company's financial statements regarding any proposed changes to the various elements of compensation.

+An executive compensation study was completed by Steven Hall & Partners, an independent firm specializing in executive compensation, in February 2017.
 Executives participate in Committee activities solely in an informational and advisory capacity, and have no vote in the Committee's decision-making process.
-The Chief Executive Officer and Vice President-Human Resources do not attend those portions of Compensation Committee meetings during which their performance is evaluated or their compensation is determined.
-No executive officer other than the Chief Executive Officer attends those portions of Compensation Committee meetings during which the performance of the other NEOs is evaluated or their compensation is determined.
+The Chief Executive Officer and Vice President, Human Resources do not attend those portions of Compensation Committee meetings during which their performance is evaluated or their compensation is determined.
+No executive officer other than the Chief Executive Officer attends those portions of

+Compensation Committee meetings during which the performance of the other NEOs is evaluated or their compensation is determined.
 In addition, the Compensation Committee meets in executive session as it considers appropriate.